seschwartz8/UniversityRegistrarAPI/README.md

   - University Registrar initial set up linking courses and students with a many-to-many relationship
   - Adding in Departments with a one-to-many relationship to students and courses
   - Learning about data annotations to allow optional properties (e.g. when a student doesn't have a department yet)
+  - Adding additional features of IsComplete to courses
 </details>

 ## Description